-In 1998, the ODEQ placed Clear Creek (RM 0 to 15.1) and White River (RM 0 to 12) on the Water Quality Limited 303(d) list for water temperature (Clean Water Act).
-However, the 7-day running average has not exceeded ODEQ standards (7-day average maximum greater than 17.8 degrees Celsius) from 1996 through 2003 at either of the two data collecting sites located in Clear Creek during the spawning or incubation period.
+303(d) list because of the section of the Clean Water Act that that sets the requirement.
+Clear Creek adjacent to the planning area is water quality limited for stream temperature.
+In 1998, the ODEQ placed Clear Creek (RM 0 to 15.1) and White River (RM 0 to 12) on the Water Quality Limited 303(d) list.
+However, the 7-day running average has not exceeded ODEQ standards (7-day average maximum greater than 17.8 degrees Celsius) (current standard is 18 degrees C) from 1996 through 2003 at either of the two data collecting sites located in Clear Creek during the spawning or incubation period (these are not the same sites used to place Clear Creek on the 303d list).
+The site that was used to place Clear Creek on the 303d list is where Clear Creek crosses the 42 road.
+It is likely that the elevated temperatures are associated with Clear Lake where the lake surface is exposed to solar radiation.